- “What are you looking for?”

 - A natural, conversational tone.
 Plan your general talking points, but don’t recite a memorized speech.

 - A smooth ending.
 Often, a question is the ideal hand-off: “How does what I’ve said so far match up to what you’re looking for?”

-Develop and practice good answers to these three questions.
+Develop and practice good answers to these extremely common questions.
 You’ll have better networking conversations and more successful job interviews!

 This article was originally published in November 2017, and has been updated.